Rock-Tenn, MeadWestvaco to merge, create packaging giant

-Packaging companies Rock-Tenn Co RKT.N and MeadWestvaco Corp MWV.N agreed to form a combined $16 billion (£11 billion) company to take on market leader International Paper Co (IP.N) in the United States and abroad.
+Packaging companies Rock-Tenn Co RKT.N and MeadWestvaco Corp MWV.N agreed to form a combined $16 billion company to take on market leader International Paper Co (IP.N) in the United States and abroad.

 Shares of MeadWestvaco and Rock-Tenn rose to record highs.